google-ai-edge/LiteRT/README.md

 ## 🏁 Installation

-For a comprehensive guide to setting up your application with LiteRT Next, see the [Get Started guide](https://ai.google.dev/edge/litert).
+For a comprehensive guide to setting up your application with LiteRT, see the [Get Started guide](https://ai.google.dev/edge/litert).

 You can build LiteRT from source: